 VAT treatment of donations and sponsorship income

 Donations to charities, including by a business, are usually outside the scope of VAT as long as the donation is made freely and without the donor receiving anything in return.

-By way of contrast ‘sponsorship income‘ is generated when a charity receives money, goods or services from sponsors, such as retailers or other large corporate organisations, as part of a reciprocal arrangement where the sponsor also recieves a direct benefit from the relationship.
+By way of contrast ‘sponsorship income‘ is generated when a charity receives money, goods or services from sponsors, such as retailers or other large corporate organisations, as part of a reciprocal arrangement where the sponsor also receives a direct benefit from the relationship.